“The sonorities of Carina Drury’s cello […] provided tension and bursts of lyricism.”

 -Rupert Christiansen, The Telegraph

 Carina performed as principal cello with the European Union Baroque Orchestra in 2010 and worked under the direction of Lars Ulrik Mortensen, Ton Koopman and Christina Pluhar.
 She was a Monteverdi apprentice with John Eliot Gardiner in 2013.
-She has performed as principal cellist with Camerata Ireland, and as guest principal with the Orchestra of the Age of Enlightenment and Glyndebourne Youth Orchestra for their performance of the community opera ‘Agreed’.
+She has since performed as guest principal cellist with Camerata Ireland, and as guest principal with the Orchestra of the Age of Enlightenment and Glyndebourne Youth Orchestra for their performance of the community opera ‘Agreed’.
 She has toured in Norway as continuo cellist with Det Norske Blåseensemble and has performed as continuo cellist with the Irish choir Resurgam.

 As a soloist, Carina performed C.P.E.
 Bach’s Cello Concerto at the National Concert Hall in Dublin with the Orchestra of St. Cecilia in 2013, and Leo’s Cello Concerto at the Tilford Bach Festival in 2016 with the Royal College of Music Baroque Ensemble.
 She has released a Geminiani cello sonata recording on the ‘Directed by Handel’ album with Barn Cottage Records.

 “Carina Drury performed [the] Cello Concerto which had highly operatic moments of lively dialogue and a brilliantly executed finale that sounded like peals of laughter.”